CeL124/CSF-Package-Final-/README.md

   - it has an option to add extra data.
   - option to get labels one hot encoded
 - rescale image pixes to 0-1
-- change dimensions of data for _tensorflow_ , _pytorch_ , and _keras_ .
+- change dimensions of data for _tensorflow_ and _keras_ work.
+- plots 9 images in a subplot.

 ### Libraries Needed
-We used python 3.5.
+We used python 3.6.
 Any future version should work.
 We used a couple of libraries to create this package.
 Some already come automatically installed in python3.